Wytenbmich/NiceHashBot/README.md

 The minimum order rate is 0.1 TH/s (Depending on the algo) so should be set when there is no profit.

 Otherwise higher rate should be set to take all the available hashpower on the market.

+IsThereProfit
+Changes the order size

+ProfitCal
+Determine if there is profit to be made

 Notes
 This program will no longer work due to the high competition in market causing razor thin margins and other users willing to mine at a loss for other reasons aside from pure profit based motives.